 Customers go to a show with a mental list of things they want to learn about and perhaps buy.
 I can't tell you how many booths I see at every show that do not clearly tell you what they are selling.
 Most customers will not take the trouble to ask, they just pass you by.
 Tell them what you do!

 After that, the training of the people in the booth is paramount.
 More on that later.

 You can buy display booths for prices starting at about $2500 for a 10 footer.
-There are used and reconditioned booths out there too ( google used trade show booths).
+There are used and reconditioned booths out there too ( google used trade show booths), and we can make repacement panels for them.
 For small companies on a limited budget, a couple of good graphic displays hanging from the back curtain pole, along with a rented table attractively arranged with your product, will work.

 Booth manufacturers will try to sell you on a huge graphic that becomes the entire face of your booth.
 While they are striking, they are expensive, and if your product changes a lot you'll be spending a lot.
 We can sell you a booth like that too, and they are great if you think you can use it for several years.

 If you are on a strict budget, my advice is to buy a booth with the carpet on the face, and buy graphics that can be attached with velcro to it like this booth.
 When you want a picture of your new product in the booth, you can have it for a few hundred dollars instead of redoing the entire booth.

 You can buy an inexpensive tabletop booth for under $600 including the graphics.
 These are great for smaller shows where you are displaying on a table top.
 The whole thing fits into a box the size of a suitcase, and it's easy for a sales person to put in their trunk for local shows.
 We see a lot of companies giving one of these to each of their sales people.